AndreTGMello/andretgmello.github.io/en/_posts/2019-08-12-my-experience-spsas-2019.md

     caption = "From left to right, bottom to top: DJ, Suzana, Ze, Erika, Gustavo, Hamed, Diogo and Me."
 %}

-If you have read this far, you must've already realized that the point of this post is not to talk about the high quality lectures and workshops from SPSAS; it's not about the daunting task of organizing Lightning Talks; it doesn't even have any guide or relevant technical information at all.
+Well, if you have read this far, you must've already realized that the point of this post is not to talk about the high quality lectures and workshops from SPSAS; it's not about the daunting task of organizing Lightning Talks; it doesn't even have any guide or relevant technical information at all.
 The main point of this post, if it isn't clear yet, are the people.

 During these two weeks I was able to meet people from different corners of Brazil and the world.
 I wish I had more time to interact with them and my shy nature doesn't help me much either.
 But still, I had the opportunity to meet amazing people, who's had great achievements, and are out there doing amazing things to this day.